srobin04005/get-and-clean/COOKBOOK.md

-Cookbook - Explanbation of process
+Cookbook - Explanation of process
 ==================================